Azure/azure-docs-sdk-java/docs-ref-services/preview/ai-formrecognizer-readme.md

 ### DocumentModelAdministrationClient
 The [DocumentModelAdministrationClient][document_model_admin_sync_client] and
-[DocumentModelAdministrationAsyncClient][document_model_admin_sync_client] provide both synchronous and asynchronous operations
+[DocumentModelAdministrationAsyncClient][document_model_admin_async_client] provide both synchronous and asynchronous operations
 - Build custom document analysis models to analyze text content, fields, and values found in your custom documents.
-See example [Build a model](#build-a-model).
+See example [Build a document model](#build-a-document-model).
-  A `DocumentModel` is returned indicating the document types that the model can analyze, along with the fields and schemas it will extract.
+  A `DocumentModelDetails` is returned indicating the document types that the model can analyze, along with the fields and schemas it will extract.
 - Managing models created in your account by building, listing, deleting, and see the limit of custom models your account.
 See example [Manage models](#manage-your-models).
 - Copying a custom model from one Form Recognizer resource to another.
 - Creating a composed model from a collection of existing built models.